cozmo-zh/zearches/README.md

 Zearches is a simple spatial segmentation/search toolkit that includes Octree, Quadtree, Rtree, and Grid-Based.
 It can be used to implement AOI, such as vision management in game projects, and also provides simple collision detection.

+## Status

+**This project is currently under development and is in an unstable state.
+Use with caution as features and functionality are subject to change.**

 ## octree

 ![octree](draws/octree1.png)